Moduli of abelian surfaces, symmetric theta structures and theta characteristics: The arithmetic groups for moduli of abelian surfaces with symmetric theta structure

-\begin{Remark} We can then consider the restriction of the representation $\widetilde{G}$ of Remark \ref{aut-action} to this subgroup isomorphic to $(\Z/2\Z)^4$.
-In the example of $\A_2(2,4)$, this gives an action of $(\Z/2\Z)^4$ on $\P^3=\P(V_2(D))$ whose quotient corresponds to the forgetful map of the symmetric theta structure.
-In fact, the quotient of $\P^3$ with respect to this action is exactly the Igusa quartic $\I_4$ \cite{DO}, which is the Satake compactification of the moduli space of $(2,2)$-polarized abelian surfaces with level structure. \end{Remark} More generally, when $d_1 \neq d_2$ are even, one can naturally generalize the definition of $\Gamma_2(2,4)$ and define an arithmetic subgroup, that we denote by $\Gamma_2(d_1,d_2;2d_1,2d_2)$, as follows
+Note that this consists of $\Gamma_2(d_1,d_2)\cap\Gamma_2(1,2)$.
+The fact that the quotient of $\mathbb{H}_2$ via this group parametrizes $(d_1,d_2)$-polarized abelian surfaces with a symmetric theta structure is equivalent to the fact that in this case, as explained in Theorem \ref{symmetry}, symmetric theta structures correspond to points of $A[2]$, that are in (non- canonical) bijection with half-integer characteristics.
+In fact, thanks to the action on characteristics of equation (\ref{char-action}), we see that $\Gamma_2(D,2D)$ is the stabilizer inside $\Gamma_2(d_1,d_2)$ of the zero characteristic.
+On the other hand, in this case the action of the corresponding level group $\Gamma_2(d_1,d_2)$ on the set of characteristics is transitive, as it operates through the quotient $\Gamma_2(d_1,d_2)/ \Gamma_2(D,2D)\cong (\Z/2\Z)^4$.
+Since $\Gamma_2(D,2D)$ is an arithmetic congruence subgroup, thanks to the Baily-Borel theorem \cite{BB}, we have that the quotient

-Once again this consists of $\Gamma_2(d_1,d_2)\cap\Gamma_2(1,2)$.
-The fact that the quotient of $\mathbb{H}_2$ via this group parametrizes $(d_1,d_2)$-polarized abelian surfaces with a symmetric theta structure is equivalent to the fact that in this case, as explained in Theorem \ref{symmetry}, symmetric theta structures correspond to points of $A[2]$, that are in (non canonical) bijection with half-integer characteristics.
-In fact, thanks to the action on characteristics of equation \ref{char-action}, we see that $\Gamma_2(d_1,d_2;2d_1,2d_2)$ is the stabilizer inside $\Gamma_2(d_1,d_2)$ of the zero characteristic.
-On the other hand, the action of the corresponding level group $\Gamma_2(d_1,d_2)$ on the set of characteristics is transitive, and it operates through the quotient $\Gamma_2(d_1,d_2)/ \Gamma_2(d_1,d_2;2d_1,2d_2)\cong (\Z/2\Z)^4$ (see also Remark \ref{igusa}).
-Hence, thanks to the Baily-Borel theorem \cite{BB}, since $\Gamma_2(d_1,d_2;2d_1,2d_2)$ is an arithmetic congruence subgroup, we have that he quotient
+is a quasi-projective variety.
+By construction it is the moduli space of polarized abelian surfaces with level $(d_1,d_2)$ structure and a symmetric theta structure.
+The following Lemma is straightforward. \begin{Lemma} The $16$ different symmetric theta-structures that induce a given level structure in the even case are a principal homogeneous space under the action of $(\Z/2\Z)^4$, embedded in the centralizer subgroup $C_{\imath^D}\subset \Aut_{\mathbb{C}^{*}}(\mathcal{H}(D))$ via the first arrow of the exact sequence (\ref{sequenza}). \end{Lemma} In fact the exact sequence (\ref{autsym-sequence}) reduces to the sequence

-is a quasi-projective variety, and the moduli space of polarized abelian surfaces with level $(d_1,d_2)$ structure and a symmetric theta structure. \begin{Remark} It is straightforward to check that there exists (as in the particular case of Remark \ref{igusa}) a forgetful map
+when both the coefficients $d_i$ are even, and we have seen that the 2-torsion points correspond to the symmetric theta structures compatible with a given level structure.